Tutorial

 # Define the synaptic properties for the soma and dendrites

-SomaSynapse = Synapse(
+SomaSynapse = Receptors(

 AMPA = Receptor(E_rev = 0.0,